teamstarter/graphql-sequelize-generator/README.md

 $ yarn add graphql-sequelize-generator graphql sequelize graphql-sequelize
 ```

-{% hint style="warning" %}
-Caution: GSG requires at least Node v9.11.2 or greater as it is using async/await.
+/!\ Caution: GSG requires at least Node v9.11.2 or greater as it is using async/await.
-{% endhint %}

-Then you will be ready to add a GraphQL API to your express server.
+Then you will be ready to add a GraphQL API to your express server with only a few lines of code:

 ```javascript
 const express = require('express')